 For a product management team working on a product, their Informed group might include people in sales and marketing, customer support, or other teams not involved with developing the product but whose own planning and resource allocation could depend on knowing the status of the product’s development.

-How to Use the DACI Model to Make Group Decisions
+How Is the DACI Model Used to Make Group Decisions?

 Step 1: Break the project into tasks, and assign each a Driver.